JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

     MacBook-Pro:~ jaswang$ cd ~/k8s/coreos-vagrant
     MacBook-Pro:coreos-vagrant jaswang$ vi Vagrantfile
+    (replace "alpha" with "stable"
+    also change
+    config.vm.box_url = "https://stable.release.core-os.net/amd64-usr/current/coreos_production_vagrant_virtualbox.json"
+    to
+    config.vm.box_url = "https://stable.release.core-os.net/amd64-usr/current/coreos_production_vagrant.json"
-    (replace "alpha" with "stable" and so we can have a more stable version.
+    so we can have a more stable version.
 BTW, there is no vagrant_virtualbox avaible in stable channel)

 ### Step A6.
 Create & Boot First VM to be etcd Server